clingen-data-model/clingen-interpretation/source/index.md

 ---
-title: Variant Pathogenicity Interpretation Model
+title: Interpretation Model
+descrption: Variant Pathogenicity Interpreation model background and benefits, as well as, some insights into the development approach.
-model: interpretation
+model: variant pathogenicity interpretation

 ---

 Introduction
 ------------

 ClinGen members are generating an incredible amount of richly curated interpretations of the clinical effect of genetic variants.
 The ClinGen Interpretation Model provides a structure and format for exchanging this information, which retains the contextual and supporting information related to the interpretation of the variant.

 <div class="row">
     <hr class="col-sm-12" />
-    <div class="col-sm-4"><a href="#" class="btn btn-default btn-block btn-lg">Getting Started</a>
+    <div class="col-sm-4"><a href="/getting_started.html" class="btn btn-default btn-block btn-lg">Getting Started</a>
     </div>
-    <div class="col-sm-4"><a href="#" class="btn btn-default btn-block btn-lg">A Deeper Dive</a>
+    <div class="col-sm-4"><a href="/deeper_dive.html" class="btn btn-default btn-block btn-lg">A Deeper Dive</a>
     </div>
-    <div class="col-sm-4"><a href="#" class="btn btn-default btn-block btn-lg">FAQ</a>
+    <div class="col-sm-4"><a href="/faq.html" class="btn btn-default btn-block btn-lg">FAQ</a>
     </div>
     <hr class="col-sm-12" />
 </div>